xukai92/bsp/README.md

 ```
 @article{xu2021bsp,
   title={{A {B}ayesian-Symbolic Approach to Reasoning and Learning for Intuitive Physics}},
-  author={\textbf{Kai Xu} and Srivastava, Akash and Gutfreund, Dan and Sosa, Felix and Ullman Tomer and Tenenbaumm, Joshua B. and Sutton, Charles},
+  author={Kai Xu and Srivastava, Akash and Gutfreund, Dan and Sosa, Felix and Ullman Tomer and Tenenbaumm, Joshua B. and Sutton, Charles},
   journal={The 35th Conference on Neural Information Processing Systems (NeurIPS)},
   year={2021},
 }